Local Minimizers of the Anisotropic Isoperimetric Problem on Closed Manifolds: Preliminaries

 Sets of finite perimeter enjoy a useful compactness property with respect to the $L^1$ topology: if $\{E_i\}$ is a sequence of sets of finite perimeter in $M$ with $E_i \subset A$ for a compact set $A$ and $\sup_i P(E_i) <+\infty$, then up to a subsequence, $E_i \to E$ in $L^1$ for a set of finite perimeter $E\subset A.$

-All of these properties of sets of finite perimeter are invariant by modification of the set on an $\mathcal{H}^n_g$-null set.
+All of these properties of sets of finite perimeter are invariant by modification of the set on an $\mathcal{H}^n_g$-negligible set.
 By \cite[Prop.
-12.19]{Mag}, we can modify $E$ on a $\mathcal{H}^n_g$-null set to ensure that
+12.19]{Mag}, we can modify $E$ on a $\mathcal{H}^n_g$-negligible set to ensure that

 (The first identity always holds, while the second holds after a measure zero modification.)
 In the sequel we will tacitly assume that every set of finite perimeter has been cleaned up in this way.